Escadrille Cherifienne: Motivation

-On the motivation of the rogue American volunteer pilots, Sweeney wrote, "In our view, France, in fighting Abdel Krim, is fighting the cause of the white man's civilization, and all who have formed this squadron know enough of the world to appreciate what the white man's civilization means."
+On the motivation of the rogue American volunteer pilots, Sweeny wrote, "In our view, France, in fighting Abdel Krim, is fighting the cause of the white man's civilization, and all who have formed this squadron know enough of the world to appreciate what the white man's civilization means."

-Most of the pilots were interested in an adventurous life and the historian William Dean refutes the importance of the White supremacist views of the pilots.
+Most of the pilots were interested in an adventurous life and the historian William Dean refutes the importance of the white supremacist views of the pilots.